simp/pupmod-simp-simpkv/README.md

 * Use `libkv` functions to store and retrieve key/value pairs in your Puppet code.
 * Configure the backend(s) to use in Hieradata.
 * Reconfigure the backend(s) in Hieradata, as your needs change.

-No changes to your Puppet code will be required.
+  * No changes to your Puppet code will be required.
+  * Just transfer your data from the old key/value store to the new one.

 The backend configuration of `libkv` can be as simple as you want (one backend) or complex (multiple backends servicing different applications).
 Examples of